sachaelkaim/SOEN343/README.md

 Back-end
 1. Open intellij or sprint boot starter ide
 2. file/import/Maven-existing maven projects/ and select the pom file
-3. Add junit to classpath (can be achieved by hovering the junit variables)
 3. Click on run

 Front-end